 (208) 939-6373 | Website

-For those looking for a less crowded pumpkin picking experience should look no further than this intimate 20-acre farm.
+Those looking for a less crowded pumpkin picking experience should look no further than this intimate 20-acre farm.
 Hitch a ride on a tractor-pulled trailer, claim your seat on a fresh hay bale and trundle out to their quaint pumpkin patch, which many say has the best views of the Treasure Valley.
-The thoughtful touches make this experience one families return for year after year: cozy bonfires around the farm to keep warm, storytelling, a petting zoo and horse rides.
-This year, the farm launched u-pick veggies for fall, too.
+The thoughtful touches make this experience one that families return for year after year: cozy bonfires around the farm to keep warm, storytelling, a petting zoo and horse rides.
+The farm also has 15 acres of u-pick veggies available this year.
 For $25 a basket, you can take your pick of corn, tomatoes, green beans, carrots, radishes, onions, cucumbers, cantaloupe and more – all grown from GMO-free seeds and without the use of pesticides.

 Cabalo’s Orchard and Gardens